kristofzerbe/kiko.io/source/_posts/2022/Generate-Content-from-Trello.md

 ## The Trello List

-How easy it is to save a link as a card in a Trello board via Chrome, I described recently in my post {% post_link 2020/Add-website-to-Trello-card-the-better-way %}.
+How easy it is to save a link as a card in a Trello board via Chrome, I described recently in my post {% post_link Add-website-to-Trello-card-the-better-way %}.
 As this works also in Chrome on Android, I store interesting links on the go mostly.
 In order to get all information I need later on, I have extended my collections board with a custom field called 'Author'.
 For adding the screenshot to the card as an attachment, I use actually the build-in feature of Android 6.

 As I have a long, long list if incoming links, I sort them by topic into an appropriate list, for example, "Discoveries: JS Libraries" and this lists should then be automatically turned into new blog posts as I want to publish one.